Johannine Comma: Origin

-Several early sources which one might expect to include the Comma Johanneum in fact omit it.
+Several early sources that might be expected to include the Comma Johanneum in fact omit it.
 For example, Clement of Alexandria's (c.
 200) quotation of 1 John 5:8 does not include the Comma.

-The earliest reference to what might be the Comma appears by the 3rd-century Church father Cyprian (died 258), who in Unity of the Church 1.6 quoted John 10:30: "Again it is written of the Father, and of the Son, and of the Holy Spirit, 'And these three are one.
+Among the earliest possible references to the Comma appears by the 3rd-century Church Father Cyprian (died 258), who in Unity of the Church 1.6 quoted John 10:30: "Again it is written of the Father, and of the Son, and of the Holy Spirit, 'And these three are one.'"
+However, some believe that he was giving an interpretation of the three elements mentioned in the uncontested part of the verse.

-The first work to quote the Comma Johanneum as an actual part of the Epistle's text appears to be the 4th century Latin homily Liber Apologeticus, probably written by Priscillian of Ávila (died 385), or his close follower Bishop Instantius.
+The first undisputed work to quote the Comma Johanneum as an actual part of the Epistle's text appears to be the 4th-century Latin homily Liber Apologeticus, probably written by Priscillian of Ávila (died 385), or his close follower Bishop Instantius.

-This part of the homily was in many Old Latin and Vulgate manuscripts.
-It was subsequently back-translated into the Greek, but it occurs in the text of only four of the Greek manuscripts of First John and in the margin of five more.
-The earliest known Greek ms. occurrence appears to be a later addition to a 10th-century manuscript now in the Bodleian Library.
-The exact date of the addition is not known; in this manuscript, the Comma is a variant reading offered as an alternative to the main text.
-The other seven sources date to the fourteenth century (Codex Ottobonianus) or later, and four of the seven are hand-written in the manuscript margins.
-In one manuscript, back-translated into Greek from the Vulgate, the phrase "and these three are one" is not present.

-No Syriac manuscripts include the Comma, and its presence in some printed Syriac Bibles is due to back-translation from the Latin Vulgate.
-Coptic manuscripts and those from Ethiopian churches also do not include it.